mhnpd/react-loader-spinner/README.md

  react-spinner-loader provides simple React.js spinner component which can be implemented for async wait operation before data load to the view.

-> Important Note: This release is compatible with React 1.4 and higher.
-If you're working with an older version of React, this package might not work for you.

-All the icon and spinner used in the Package are from SamHerbert [svg-loader] project on github.
-All the loading icon and spinner is built in pure svg.
-Preview of the all the available loader can be viewed on SamHerbert website [here]

 ### Installation

 ```sh